verdaux/BookNotes/Phrases/Impressors 26.md

 - [ ] This week's a full plate.
 But, I'm excited about what's cooking.
 - [ ] I really wish I could help.
 Or.
 I would love to help out.
 But this week isn't possible.
 - [ ] What do you think is your best quality?
+- [ ] I may disagree with what you have to say, but I shall defend, to the death, your right to say it